 This page acts as an introduction for any new team members or stakeholders.
 This is your chance to explain how to use the doc, and how it fits into your team's workflow.

-Having a master data page as a top-level page is a great way to highlight the core of your doc - the table that runs it all.
+Having a base data page as a top-level page is a great way to highlight the core of your doc - the table that runs it all.

 - Subpage A - Teams and Tasks - This page should hold your core task table .
 You'll be pulling all your views from this table.